php-fig/fig-standards/proposed/http-message.md

      * Retrieves cookies sent by the client to the server.
      *
      * The assumption is these are injected during instantiation, typically
-     * from PHP's $_COOKIE superglobal, and should remain immutable over the
+     * from PHP's $_COOKIE superglobal.
+The data IS NOT REQUIRED to come from
-     * course of the incoming request.
+     * $_COOKIE, but MUST be compatible with the structure of $_COOKIE.
      *
      * The return value can be either an array or an object that acts like
      * an array (e.g., implements ArrayAccess, or an ArrayObject).